 This writer on makeuseof.com argues that Virtual Reality will actually improve the lives of introverts.
 As long as the user is not neglecting love ones and causing them to suffer loneliness instead, the new technology could help introverts feel accepted in a world where the loudest are often the most heard. besides, would you want to share any of these experiences?!

 The reality is that Virtual Reality will probably not replace physical interaction – there is too much to be gained from being “with” a person in real time and space.
 I do not envision a future of plugged in VR-bots doing everything online.
 Some will choose this lifestyle, sure, but at the moment, VR is something you do as an activity.
 You dip into it, and it’s as fun to play as it is relieving at times to come out of.
 Personal interactions through virtual reality will, at best, serve to supplement our social lives as social media already does.
+Or, virtual reality and such technologies will continue to aid us in different aspects of out lives.
+Positive Health Wellness’ article on how technology has improved our health provides interesting insight into the benefits medicine, communication, research, and more.
+Perhaps technology has made our lives better in more ways than some might see.

 However, maybe the next question to ask would be whether Virtual Reality will exacerbate the darker side of social interaction – eg. bullying, harassing, stalking – as much as it will enhance positive conversation.
 One of the pressing concerns of our age is how we protect ourselves from anonymous abuse online.
 In future posts we will be exploring the idea of the virtual “safe space”.
 Stay tuned!